kekyo/ForestLog/README.md

 ## History

+* 1.2.0:
+  * Supported null logger interface and will ignore log writing when not avoids null checking.
 * 1.1.0:
   * Added more scoping logger methods.
   * Fixed blocking at forced shutdown with TAE from another thread.